sralter/matching_optimization/README.md

 Given the complexity of the script that we're trying to optimize, any change had effects to multiple other areas of the function.
 In the end, I realized that changing the way the multiprocessing handles child processes has a huge impact on the total execution time.

-### List of Functions or Methods to focus future optimization efforts:
+### Future optimization efforts should focus on these functions:

 | Function or Method             |
 |--------------------------------|